Cosmological singularity, conformal anomaly and symmetric polynomials: Conformal anomaly and backreaction

 For all other admissible values of $e_1$ within the two allowed intervals, $e_2^\pm$ remains positive for both branches.
 In the interval $e_1 \le \tfrac{1}{3}$, the negative branch lies above the positive one, $e_2^- > e_2^+$.
 Conversely, in the second interval, $e_1 \ge 3$, the ordering is reversed, with the positive branch lying above the negative one, $e_2^+ > e_2^-$.

-The bound (\ref{6-1}) imposes extra constraint on possible values of the symmetric polynomials.
+The bound (\ref{6-1}) imposes an additional constraint on possible values of the symmetric polynomials.
 One finds that in the interval $e_1\geq 3$ the bound selects only the negative branch, $e^-_2$.
 In the interval $0 \leq e_1\leq \frac{1}{3}$ both branches violate the bound while in the interval $e_1\leq 0$ the positive sign branch satisfies the bound.
 This is shown in Figure \ref{Fig1}.

 Thus, we conclude that i) for values $e_1\leq 0$ the bound selects the positive sign branch; ii) for values $0<e_1\leq \frac{1}{3}$ both branches violate the bound and thus there is no solution; iii) for values $e_1\geq 3$ the bound selects the negative branch.